The Seafood Ethics Common Language Group

 - FisheryProgress draft social policy for Fishery Improvement Projects (FIPs).
 Kristin Sherwood, Fish Choice.

 - GSA Fishery Worker Voice Project.
 Melanie Siggs, Global Seafood Assurances.

-For more information on this work and to download Seafish briefing papers, visit our Ethics in Seafood webpage
+- For more information on this work and to download Seafish briefing papers, visit our Social Responsibility in Seafood webpage

 Our social responsibility work

 - Social responsibility is a key work area for us.
 As well as running the SECLG we also support the seafood industry in a number of key areas to help eliminate unethical practices from UK seafood supply chains.
 To find out more read our Social Responsibility in Seafood briefing note